 “It’s been a long time,” she said.

 Selissa stood unmoving, still convinced she had met the girl before, but unable to recall where.
-Slowly, the girl led a hand to her hair and swept a flaming red lock behind her ear, revealing her left cheek and along with that, an all too familiar tattoo.
-A tattoo nearly identical to the one carried by the assassin by Selissa’s side.
-Finally the pieces fell into place, and Selissa remembered exactly who the girl in front of her was.
+Slowly, the girl led a hand to her hair and swept a flaming red lock behind her ear, revealing her left cheek, and along with that, an all too familiar tattoo.
+A tattoo nearly identical to the one carried by the assassin at Selissa’s side.
+Finally, the pieces fell into place, and Selissa remembered exactly who the girl in front of her was.